JoanChirinos/AvalonNotesHelper/README.md

 npm run start
 ```

 This should start serving your Express app with HTTPS and redirecting HTTP.
+Node has to be started by a user with enough permissions to read the certs.
+We will eventually switch to nginx, probably

 ---